Alicepinch/bakemyday/TESTING.md

 - Form input and validations work as expected.
 Form gives feedback upon unmatched format, invalid data, or for existing user
 - Submit button works as expected and submits data successfully, and send verification e-mail for users to confirm their email address.
+- Email confirmation email works correctly and directs user to the confirm user page where they can verify their email
+- Once email is verified user can succesfully login

 #### Login - PASS

 - Form input and validations work as expected.
 Form gives feedback if any unmatched format's or incorrect username, email and password, or if user doesn't exist in the database.
 - Submit button works as expected if user is in database, this then redirects user to homepage with a success toast message.
-- Forgot password link works as expected and takes user to password recovery page.
+- 'Forgot password' link works as expected and takes user to password recovery page.

 #### Profile - PASS